SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/components/AssemblyLine/answer_sets.md

 To rename an answer set, first visit the answer set's information page:

 1. Find the answer set in the "My interviews" page and click to open
-2. Or, use the "Load answer set" menu and then click the "view" icon.
-(3)
+2. Or, use the "Load answer set" menu and then click the "view" icon. (the eye icon labeled **3** in the image below)

 ![](../../assets/load_answer_set_table.png)

-On the answer set's information page, use the "Rename" button (1) at the top of the screen to give the answer set a new name.
+On the answer set's information page, use the "Rename" button (labeled **1** in the image below) at the top of the screen to give the answer set a new name.

 ![](../../assets/answer_set_information_screen.png)